Measure rigidity and equidistribution for fractal carpets: Preparations For Exponential Drift: Non-concentration of Limit Measures along Centralizer Orbits

 In order to state the main result of this section, we introduce some notation.
 Let $B^X, \beta^X$ be as in \eqref{eq: def beta X} and Proposition \ref{prop: commutes with RW}.
 Define $Z$ to be the subgroup of $G^S$ commuting with all of the $\bar h_i$.
 By Proposition \ref{prop: projection Z trivial}, the elements $\left(z^{(\s)} \right)_{\s \in S}$ of $Z$ satisfy $ z^{(\s)} = \mathrm{Id}$ if $\s \in S_{\mrm{ue}},$ $z^{(\s)} =\left(\begin{smallmatrix} A^{(\s)} & \mathbf{0} \\ \mathbf{0} & 1 \end{smallmatrix} \right)$ for some invertible $A^{(\s)}$ if $\s \in S_{\mrm{dt}} $, and with no restrictions on $z^{(\s)}$ for $\s \in S_{\mrm{tr}}.$ Let $\mathbf{P} \df \left(\begin{smallmatrix} * & * \\ \mathbf{0} & * \end{smallmatrix}\right)$ be the normalizer of the group $\mathbf{U}$ in \eqref{eq: def u+}, let $\Sdt$ and $\Str$ be as in \eqref{eq: def Sdt}, and let

 The superscript `fne' stands for `forward non-expanding'; indeed, for the linear random walk consider in \textsection \ref{sec:GrowthPropertiesRandomWalk}, none of the vectors in the Lie algebra $\Vne$ of $\Hne$ expand under any of the elements $\bar h_i$.
+Table~\ref{tab:groups and places} summarizes the structure of the groups $Z, \Hne,$ and $\Wst$.